eclipse-tractusx/sd-factory/docs/ARC42.md

    is taken from ID Provider (keyclock).
 4. SD-Factory creates a Verifiable Credential based on the information taken from OS, unlocks Private Key from Organisation-wallet (custodian wallet), and signs it with organization key.
-5. SD-Factory publishes the Verifiable Credential to the Portal.
+5. SD-Factory returns the Verifiable Credential to the Portal.
 As the VC is signed with a trusted key the endpoint for publishing at the Portal may be publicly accessible.
 SD document is not stored in SD-Factory.

-##Deployment View
+## Deployment View

 In Catena-X we use [ARGO-CD](https://confluence.catena-x.net/display/ARTI/ArgoCD+deployment+tool) for deployment

 [README.md](https://github.com/catenax-ng/tx-sd-factory/blob/main/README.md) describe the deployment process

-##Quality Requirements
+## Quality Requirements

 [See Quality Gates 4](https://confluence.catena-x.net/pages/viewpage.action?pageId=55011187&src=contextnavpagetreemode)

-##Glossary
+## Glossary

 | Term                                                                                                     | Description                                                                                                                                                                                                                                                                                                                                                 |
 |----------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|